What is magnetic resonance (MR) enterography?

 tends to strike young people, who are at greater risk of problems from repeated radiation

 exposure.
 MR enterography can help avoid unnecessary X-rays.
 Also, the procedure is

 What are the risks of MR enterography?

 MR enterography carries some risks:

 - The magnetic field may change the way any implanted medical devices work.

-- It may damage the kidneys, especially if your kidneys are not working well.
+- The intravenous contrast may damage the kidneys, especially if your kidneys are not

 - Some people have an allergic reaction to the contrast dye.